MitchellParker/Dinr/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `.env generation`

+create a .env in backend folder and add this line to it:
+DB_URI= mongodb+srv://admin:hunter2@cluster0.ljdnu.mongodb.net/dinr?retryWrites=true&w=majority

+It links our project to our mongoDB database.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\